fluid-project/fluid-binder/README.md

 # `gpii-binder`

-This package provides a mechanism for "binding" [Fluid view component](http://docs.fluidproject.org/infusion/development/tutorial-gettingStartedWithInfusion/ViewComponents.html) model variables to DOM elements using [selectors](http://docs.fluidproject.org/infusion/development/tutorial-gettingStartedWithInfusion/ViewComponents.html#selectors).
+This package provides a mechanism for binding [Fluid view component](http://docs.fluidproject.org/infusion/development/tutorial-gettingStartedWithInfusion/ViewComponents.html) model variables to DOM elements using [selectors](http://docs.fluidproject.org/infusion/development/tutorial-gettingStartedWithInfusion/ViewComponents.html#selectors).

-You can bind to any DOM element whose value can be read and set using [`fluid.value`](http://docs.fluidproject.org/infusion/development/ViewAPI.html#fluid-value-nodein-newvalue-), but the primary (and tested use case is in working with form elements, specifically:
+You can bind to any DOM element whose value can be read and set using [`fluid.value`](http://docs.fluidproject.org/infusion/development/ViewAPI.html#fluid-value-nodein-newvalue-), but the primary (and tested) use case is binding model variables to form elements, specifically:

 * text `<input>` fields
 * radio `<input>` fields